aaron-grau/curic/react/projects/organ_grinder/README.md

 [stores-and-actions]: ../../readings/stores_and_actions.md

 First, make a `KeyStore`.
-This should keep track of all the keys currently being played; we can store these by name (e.g., "C3").
+This should keep track of all the keys played; we can store these by name (e.g., "C3").
 Here's the setup:

 ```js
 const Store =  require("flux/utils").Store;